Prxst1ge/Asg-1/README.md

 # Yoasobi Website

 ## Project Overview
-This project is a website dedicated to the Japanese music duo Yoasobi.
+This project is an english version of the website dedicated to the Japanese music duo Yoasobi.
+(Current Official Yoasobi website is in Japanese).
 The site showcases their music, upcoming tours, member details, and Yoasobi-themed merchandise.

 ## Idea Description
 The idea behind this website is to provide an engaging platform for Yoasobi fans to explore and interact with content about the duo.
 The site features: